Back from the dead, two soap operas woo viewers online

 By Lisa Richwine

-LOS ANGELES, April 26 The biggest drama in soap operas these days isn't who's cheating, fighting amnesia, or waking up from a coma.
+LOS ANGELES The biggest drama in soap operas these days isn't who's cheating, fighting amnesia, or waking up from a coma.
 It's whether the backstabbing and love triangles that hooked afternoon TV viewers will work on the Internet.

 Starting Monday, new 30-minute episodes will appear each Monday through Thursday on the free Hulu.com website and the paid monthly subscription service Hulu Plus.
 Fans can also buy episodes in Apple Inc's iTunes store.